Viktor Skrypnyk: Coaching career

 After retiring from playing career Skrypnyk stayed with Werder as a coach at the Werder's football academy.
 His coaching UEFA license "A" Skrypnyk received initially in Kyiv and supposedly it had to be good across whole Europe.
 But in Germany no one was acknowledging the license and he had to take the coaching courses again in Germany.
 At first it was the category "B" license which allowed Skrypnyk to train children.
 With time he received the top category license.

 Skrypnyk became head coach of Werder Bremen II from 18 June 2013 until 25 October 2014 when he took over the first team of Werder Bremen.
 He finished with a record of 31 wins, seven draws, and nine losses for the reserve team.
 He made his debut against Chemnitzer FC in the DFB-Pokal on 28 October 2014.
 He was sacked on 18 September 2016 along with assistant coach Torsten Frings.

 On 5 July 2018, he was appointed as the new manager of Latvian Higher League club Riga FC.
 On 5 February 2019 it was announced, that Skripnik had left the club.

-On 10 June 2022 he was appointed as new manager of Vorskla Poltava.
+On 10 June 2022 Skrypnyk was appointed as new manager of Vorskla Poltava.
+On 20 December 2023 he had left FC Vorskla and was appointed as new manager of Metalist 1925 Kharkiv.
+On 26 July 2024, Skrypnyk resigned from Metalist 1925.

+On 16 June 2025, Skrypnyk was appointed as new manager of Zorya Luhansk.